ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 event.

 ~~~
-Preconnection -> ListenError<>
+Connection -> ListenError<>
 ~~~

-A ListenError occurs either when the Preconnection cannot be fulfilled for listening, when the Local Endpoint (or Remote Endpoint, if specified) cannot be resolved, or when the application is prohibited from listening by policy.
+A ListenError occurs either when the Connection cannot be fulfilled for listening, when the Local Endpoint (or Remote Endpoint, if specified) cannot be resolved, or when the application is prohibited from listening by policy.